 - Change social behaviour and attitudes

-- Establish whole system response to domestic violence
+- Establish a whole system response to domestic violence

 - Cultivate leadership at all levels in Irish society

-- Communicate our understanding of the problem and enhancing all our capacity to respond.
+- Communicate our understanding of the problem and enhance all of our capacity to respond.

 Since 2012, we have been carrying out extensive research into the experiences of women who have sought legal help to deal with abuse.
 This research, identified many of the areas where the legal system is not serving victims.
 We attempted to address that, resulting in:

 - The Irish government agreeing to criminalise coercive control.
 For the first time psychological abuse and controlling behaviour within a relationship would become a crime punishable by up to five years under the new law.